Ubaidmalik9567/Uber-Demand-Prediction/README.md

 ⚠ **Project Status:** *Currently in Development* 🚧

 ## Overview
-This project predicts **short-term Uber ride demand** (minutes to hours) using **machine learning and deep learning models**.
+This project predicts **short-term Uber ride demand** (minutes) using **machine learning**.
 It leverages **real-time GPS data, weather conditions, traffic, and historical ride requests** to estimate demand in specific locations.
 The predictions help in **dynamic pricing, driver allocation, and fleet optimization**.